amarburg/opencv-ffi/README.md

-    For performance reasons, every effort is made to keep data (particularly CvMat, IplImage, etc) in OpenCV structs as much as possible, so many of the wrapper classes are true wrappers -- Point contains a CvPoint2D32F, for example, but can coerce it to a CvPoint2D32U.
+    For performance reasons, every effort is made to keep data (particularly CvMat, IplImage, etc) in OpenCV structs as much as possible.
+This means many of the wrapper classes rely on delegation, with added functionality layered on top.
+Point contains a CvPoint2D32F, for example, but can coerce it to a CvPoint2D32U.

+    I would expect most users to work primarily with the wrappers.

-There is a companion gem [opencv-ffi-ext](https://github.com/amarburg/opencv-ffi-ext) which contains a compiled C library which adds additional functionality.
++ There is a companion gem [opencv-ffi-ext](https://github.com/amarburg/opencv-ffi-ext) which contains a compiled C library which adds additional functionality.
-These functions were originally included in this Gem, but were removed so that it wasn't necessary to compile a native extension to use this Gem (ignoring, of course, that you need to have OpenCV installed, which is pretty similar to compiling a native extension).
+These functions were originally included in this Gem, but were removed so that it wasn't necessary to compile a native extension to use this Gem.

 Motivation and Project Goals
 ---